Thiruvalla: Etymology

-Tradition tells that the name Thiruvalla comes from the word "Valla Vaay", named after the river Manimala which was known as Vallayār in ancient times.
-Before roads were developed, Thiruvalla village developed at the mouth of the river Vallayar, connected far and near places through waterways, and hence was known as Valla vāi(vāy in old Malayalam means mouth of river).
-Later the Thamizh Prefix 'Thiru (means holy /revered) attached to it and became Thiruvalla.
+According to tradition, the name Thiruvalla comes from the word "Valla Vaay", named after the river Manimala which used to be known as Vallayār.
+Before the development of proper roads, Thiruvalla developed at the mouth of the Vallayār, and connected various places through waterways, and hence was known as Valla vāy (with the word vāy meaning 'mouth of a river' in old Malayalam).
+Later, the Malayalam Prefix "Thiru" (used to signify something revered) was added, and thus became "Thiruvalla".